-- Divide ground lamb equally into 4 portions weighing roughly 5 ½ ounces each.
+- Form the ground lamb patties.
+Divide ground lamb equally into 4 portions weighing roughly 5 ½ ounces each.
 To make slider-sized patties, weigh each to 3 ½ ounces each.
 Flatten into uniform rounds, then use your thumb or finger to make a small indentation right on top in the center of each patty (see note below).

-- 30 minutes prior to cooking, sprinkle each patty generously with kosher salt (about ½ tsp per burger) and freshly ground black pepper (about ¼ tsp each) on both sides.
+- Season generously.
+30 minutes prior to cooking, sprinkle each patty generously with Kosher salt (about ½ tsp per burger) and freshly ground black pepper (about ¼ tsp each) on both sides.

-- Combine all sauce ingredients in a large bowl, then whisk to combine.
+- Make the herbed yogurt sauce.
+Combine all sauce ingredients in a large bowl, then whisk to combine.
 Refrigerate until needed.